-Do you sit next to someone who constantly gets calls from recruiters?
+Do you feel your missing out on potential opportunities because your work mates keep getting calls about interesting job opportunities?
 If so, maybe you’ve wondered how you could be in the same position.
-Thanks to the Age of Social Media, LinkedIn is an excellent starting point towards attracting more attention from recruiters and getting access to the best roles.
+Thanks to the age of social media, LinkedIn is an excellent starting point towards attracting more attention from recruiters and getting access to the best roles.

-But how does one go about “getting headhunted” through LinkedIn?
+But how do you go about “getting headhunted” through LinkedIn?